 Management expects expenses to increase in 2023 as our drug technology continues through clinical trials, and as a result, we will need to raise additional capital to support these operations.
-Management believes that it can do so through equity or debt raises in 2023.
+Management believes that it can do so through equity or debt raises in the second half of 2023.
 If the Company is not successful in raising additional capital, it may need to delay clinical trials, reduce overhead, or in the most extreme scenario, shut down operations.